GatesDupont/BirdFamiliesListingTool/README.md

 # BirdFamiliesListingTool
 This is a tool that allows eBird users to list all of the families of birds they have observed.
-It also tells you what birds you need for your family lifelist in a region.
+It also tells the user what birds they need for their family lifelist in a region.

 Just a few things to get started:
 1) Log in to eBird